InsightsECO/Sales-Analysis-using-Power-BI/README.md

 Problem statement:

-The scenario of the project is business owner of hardware company wants to determine and evaluate the sales trends all over the Indian branches situated in different zones. sales of hardware products are decreases per year from 2017. so, to predict and describe the sales trends they gather the data from owners of different branches.
+The scenario of the project is business owner of hardware company wants to determine and evaluate the sales trends all over the Indian branches situated in different zones. sales of hardware products are decreases per year from 2017. so, he wanted predict and describe the sales trends.
+They gather the data from owners of different branches.
-They have the data in excel speadsheet and thats not efficient and easy to understand for that data analysis should be need.
+They have the data in excel speadsheet and thats not efficient and easy to understand for that data analysis should be beneficial.

 Data Analysis Using SQL